What are the symptoms of cholesterol problems?

 - Many people who are obese or have diabetes also have high cholesterol.

-- In men, impotence may be due to arteries affected by excessive blood cholesterol.
+- In men, erectile dysfunction (impotence) may be due to arteries affected by excessive blood cholesterol.

-Just because no ill effects are experienced if a person forgets to take their medication for high cholesterol, that doesn’t mean it is no longer needed.
+Just because no symptoms are experienced if a person forgets to take their medication for high cholesterol, that doesn’t mean it is no longer needed.

 A survey of heart disease patients by the British Heart Foundation in 2012 found that more than a third of people with high cholesterol fail to take their prescribed medication, increasing the risk of heart problems.